lukamiletic95/papers/Background.md

 This is where blockchain comes into picture.
 Blockchain drew attention in the past ten years, primarily due to its utilization within the Bitcoin transaction system [2].
 Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve confidentiality as well as irrefutability.

 Blockchain is, in its essence, nothing more than a linked list of blocks which contain particular data.
 Links are modeled using cryptographic hash functions.
 Since it is replicated on many devices within a distributed network, a consensus protocol must be defined, so that all the devices can unanimously decide what the next block will be.
+Blockchain is based on a *State machine replication approach*.

+> State machine replication approach will b discussed later.

+Furthermore, it is evident that blockchain
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTE3Njk3NjQsLTY5Njc1MjYxMSwtMj
-A3MTE5MzY0NywtODQ1NzQ5MzAzLDIxMzE5NDQyODUsLTE4OTEx
-NDA3ODcsLTc2NTgyNzI5MiwtODY5MTU2NjYxLC0xMzE5NDM0MT
-E5LC0yMTExNTU0MjUyLC0xNDg2OTA5MTc3LC0xOTgyMjI3OTE1
-LC0zNTg5MjkzNzksMTAxODU3NDQyNywtNDQ4NDg4NDIwXX0=
+eyJoaXN0b3J5IjpbLTE0NDI2MDE2NjQsLTIwOTE3Njk3NjQsLT
+Y5Njc1MjYxMSwtMjA3MTE5MzY0NywtODQ1NzQ5MzAzLDIxMzE5
+NDQyODUsLTE4OTExNDA3ODcsLTc2NTgyNzI5MiwtODY5MTU2Nj
+YxLC0xMzE5NDM0MTE5LC0yMTExNTU0MjUyLC0xNDg2OTA5MTc3
+LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzksMTAxODU3NDQyNywtND
+Q4NDg4NDIwXX0=
 -->